Our Sustainability Policy

 - Behaviour that seriously detracts from the social well being of any other person.

 - Any act which could constitute sexual, racial or disability harassment.

-- Acts of incitement or actual acts of discrimination against clients or their staff or fellow employees or others on the grounds of gender, race, physical or mental disability, sexual orientation, religion, national or ethnic origin, or age.
+- Acts of incitement or actual acts of discrimination against clients or their staff or fellow employees or others on the grounds of gender, race, physical or mental disability, sexual orientation or identification, religion, national or ethnic origin, or age.

 - New employees and student interns are given formal inductions.

 - Student interns are paid a wage for their work.

 - Contracted employees receive annual appraisals (including training objectives).

 - Our Conservators are encouraged to widen their experience and develop their skills to maximise their potential.

 - Our Conservators are offered moral and financial support for their Continual Professional Development and in seeking Professional Accreditation under PACR (ICON).

 Relationship with sub-contractors